SashaKoretkevich/HSE-Project-NFT-Marketplace/README.md

 1. SmartContracts: keeps the smart contracts, which were used in the project
 2. marketplace: contains the files required to build up the marketplace
+3. gym: consists of files that are needed to launch the application